Long Tall Shorty: Career

-Long Tall Shorty were one of the earliest mod revival bands, formed in August 1978 from the ashes of the punk rock band Ben E Dorm & The Tourists.
+Long Tall Shorty were one of the earliest mod revival bands, formed in August 1978 by members of the punk rock band Ben E Dorm & The Tourists.
 Initially called The Indicators, the line-up was: Jimmy Grant (bass), Mark Reynolds (drums) and Tony Perfect (guitar/vocals).
 After Keith Mono joined in October 1978, The Indicators were offered a support slot to Sham 69 at the Electric Ballroom in Camden.

 After Sham 69's singer Jimmy Pursey saw Long Tall Shorty for the first time, he invited them to the Polydor Records Studio to record some demos.
 The tracks "1970's Boy", "Shake" and "New Generation" were recorded live at this first session in February 1979.
 "1970's Boy" was chosen as the first single.
 Pursey decided they should change the band's name to Long Tall Shorty, after a song by The Kinks, written by Don Covay and first recorded by Tommy Tucker.
 Over the next few months, Long Tall Shorty performed at The Wellington, and played slots with Angelic Upstarts, until June 1979 when they played on the pavement in Carnaby Street.
 This led to a review in the mod fanzine Maximum Speed, and offers of support slots from Back To Zero and The Teenbeats.
 They added a second guitarist, Stewart England.

 "By Your love" was recorded in August 1979 and eventually chosen as the A side of the single.
 "Falling For you", "Please Can You Tell Me" and "Can't Stop moving" were recorded at Shepperton Studios, Surrey in September 1979.
 The idea was to have a second single ready for release, but Warner Bros.
 Records withdrew "By Your love" a few days after its release.
 In February 1980, following their first headline slot at The Marquee, the original band split up.
 They had been offered the support slot on The Chords' UK tour, but after the first night in Middlesbrough, they pulled out.
 Mark Reynolds and Jimmy Grant left and the new line-up was Keith Mono (vocals), Stewart England (guitar), Tony Perfect (bass) and Mike Morrison (drums).